 See also how to make the most of London in the fall.

-Standing tall on the edge of Hyde Park on one of Monopoly’s most prestigious purple squares, The Dorchester has been entertaining guests like Alfred Hitchcock, Richard Burton and Elizabeth Taylor since it opened in 1931.
+Standing tall on one of Monopoly’s most prestigious purple squares, The Dorchester Hotel London has welcomed guests like Alfred Hitchcock, Richard Burton and Elizabeth Taylor since it opened in 1931.

-Its Michelin-starred restaurant counts the full three stars, of course (the only one of its kind in the UK.)
-The Promenade hosts no fewer than five daily sittings of Afternoon Tea.
+Its Michelin-starred restaurant counts the full three stars (the only one of its kind in the UK.)
+The Promenade hosts five daily sittings of Afternoon Tea.
 And Prince Phillip spent the night here before he married the Queen.

 But when the curtains are drawn and the duvet turned down, what is it like to spend the night inside an icon?

 The Dorchester Hotel London: Sleeping Inside an Icon

 One of the most interesting things to note about spending the night in The Dorchester is that its approach to modernisation remains unashamedly in the past.

 The rooms may now have every USB-type charger you could possibly wish for, but the furniture makes them discreet Disguised within period detail from 30s and art deco glassware, The Dorchester’s message is clear: we were made in 1930s and we’re not afraid not to change.